BostonUniversitySeniorDesign/21-05-Re3/README_Software.md

 ```

-- index.html : The main HTML file, the entire app gets appended to the element in this file
+- `index.html` : The main HTML file, the entire app gets appended to the element in this file
-- svg : This folder contains the animated pictures we used in our project to make it visually more appealing
+- `/svg` : This folder contains the animated pictures we used in our project to make it visually more appealing
-- README.md : This file contains the overview of the entire project including the reproducibility and readability aspects of the project
+- `README.md` : This file contains the overview of the entire project including the reproducibility and readability aspects of the project
-- App.js : The parent file for the application that defines the routing
+- `App.js` : The parent file for the application that defines the routing
-- App.css : The parent file for the application that defines the styling of the entire app
+- `App.css` : The parent file for the application that defines the styling of the entire app
-- spinner.css : this file contains the CSS Loader
+- `spinner.css` : this file contains the CSS Loader
-- DisplayLogs.js : It contains the logic to format the build and run logs
+- `DisplayLogs.js` : It contains the logic to format the build and run logs
-- DragAndDrop.js : The UI includes the component that lets the user order the files that were uploaded, this module takes care of that.
+- `DragAndDrop.js` : The UI includes the component that lets the user order the files that were uploaded, this module takes care of that.
-- DropDown.js : This file contains the logic that is required for the drop down menu that displays the R version.
+- `DropDown.js` : This file contains the logic that is required for the drop down menu that displays the R version.
-- HeaderHomePageButton.js : Its a button that takes a user to the home page
+- `HeaderHomePageButton.js` : Its a button that takes a user to the home page
-- HeaderSignUpButton.js : This takes the user to the sign up page
+- `HeaderSignUpButton.js` : This takes the user to the sign up page
-- TestDisplayFile.js : For displaying the code snippet the formatting is handled by this file
+- `TestDisplayFile.js` : For displaying the code snippet the formatting is handled by this file
-- Dashboard.js : The page that contains the survey
+- `Dashboard.js` : The page that contains the survey
-- Onboarding.js : The page that is shown to the user when he/she log in for the first time
+- `Onboarding.js` : The page that is shown to the user when he/she log in for the first time
-- RE3Run2.js : This page contains the logic that displayed to user when he/she submits a project to the reproducibility platform
+- `RE3Run2.js` : This page contains the logic that displayed to user when he/she submits a project to the reproducibility platform
-- tailwind.css : contains the styling features used in our project.
+- `tailwind.css` : contains the styling features used in our project.
-- Router.js : It handles the routing of all pages
+- `Router.js` : It handles the routing of all pages

 #### Code Flow Diagram